 For in asking why these pieces of metal before me are a single lamp, why these bricks are a house, we seek the cause.
-Now the cause, when expressed in logical terminology is none other than the conceptual being or formal cause, the it may also be the final cause or the efficient cause accidentally.
+Now the cause, when expressed in logical terminology is none other than the conceptual being or formal cause, tho it may also be the final cause or the efficient cause accidentally.
 The latter, efficient cause, explains only genesis and dissolution, but the first two, formal and final causes, explain existence as well.

 The final cause is the purpose anything serves, and appears to be Aristotle's substitute for the Idea of the Good in Plato.
-The formal cause is [sometimes] the same as the fimal.
-The final cause of this lamp is to give light; but this was: also the formal cause in the mind of the maker.
-Or, the final cause of this boy is to be a man, but man is his formal cause, viz. his father.
-By products, such as using this lamp as a paper weight, have no final cause and are explained mechanically by reference to a moving cause.
+The formal cause is sometimes the same as the final.
+The final of this lamp is to give light, but this was also the formal cause in the mind of the maker.
+Or, the final cause of this boy is to be a man, but man is his formal cause, viz.
+His father.
+Byproducts, such as using this lamp as a paper weight, have no final cause and are explained mechanically by reference to a moving cause.
 Even that which is due to a final cause is also due to a mechanical cause.
 For the lamp has both purpose and manufacturer.

 Let x and y be the components of an object.
-Then the form is not identical with the components, for these may be resolved and still exist the the form would not.
-Thereofre form is a distinct something.
-If the form is a component of the object so that Object = x+y+F, the same argument which inserted the F wial insert an F! and so on ad inf.
-If the form itself is a compound, then it is similar to the object and has components as p+q which require an F! and so on ad inf.
-Therefore this form is not an element of the object nor composed of elements, but is the cause, the reason why these elements make a alone unity.
-Ithis the reality for it is the proximate cause of the being of the thing.
+Then the form is not identical with the components, for these may be resolved and still exist tho the form would be not.
+Therefore form is a distinct something.
+If the form is a component of the object so that Objects = x+y+F, the same argument which inserted the F will insert F' and so on ad inf.
+If the form itself is a compound, then it is similar to the object and has components as p+q which require an F' and so on ad inf.
+Therefore this form is not an element of the object nor composed of elements, but is the cause, the reason why these elements make a unity.
+It alone is the reality for it is the proximate cause of the being of the thing.